A Warrior's Last Steps Home

 This 1LT had brought 2LT Lundell from Afghanistan to the USA.
 They had served together and they were close.
 2LT Lundell’s wife asked him to bring him home and to come to the funeral.

 The Honor Guard now took charge of transporting 2LT Lundell.
 These were highly professional NCO’s who I had worked with before.
-I was relieved to see them.
+I was relived to see them.
 They took a tremendous weight off of my shoulders.
-They entered the cargo hold of the plane and removed the protective cardboard from the casket They placed the stars of our nation’s flag over the left shoulder and ran the stripes down past his feet.
+They entered the cargo hold of the plane and removed the protective cardboard from the casket.
+They placed the stars of our nation’s flag over the left shoulder and ran the stripes down past his feet.
 They brought him off the pane and placed him on a cart.

 After he was placed into the hearse I saw MG Tarbet.
 It was obvious that this was very personal to him.
 He looked like this was his own son.
 His strength and 2LT Lundell’s wife strength was incredible.
-I’ve never seen any two people so closer to losing a loved one handle it so well.
+I’ve never seen any two people so closer to loosing a loved one handle it so well.

 The ride to the mortuary was somber.
 Every police officer in the valley must have been there.
 I have seen the motorcade when the President of the US visited Utah and it was nothing compared to what I saw this time.
 Every intersection was blocked for the entire 15 mile trip.
 Police were not leap frogging to get ahead to the next intersection, they were already there.
 It was below freezing, yet there were officers on motorcycles.